labmus-ufrj/Animove/docs/docs/guide/installation.md

 4.  **Restart Fiji:** Close and reopen Fiji to continue the installation.

 5. **Installing dependencies** (this is only done once, not every update)
-    - Open ZF Utils > FFmpeg (triggers dependency check)
+    - Run ZF Utils → Tools → Check Dependencies
-    - Follow the instructions, you will need to restart Fiji multiple times
+    - Follow the instructions, you'll need to restart Fiji multiple times

 ### Manual Updating
 Updates are manual and should be done like a re-install.
 Remember to replace the old `.jar` file with the new one, not leaving old versions.